Generic Name: golimumab (goe-LIM-ue-mab)

 Simponi is used for:

-Treating rheumatoid arthritis (RA) in certain patients along with methotrexate.
+Treating moderate to severe rheumatoid arthritis (RA) in certain patients when used along with methotrexate.
 It is also used to treat psoriatic arthritis alone or with methotrexate.
-It may also be used to treat ankylosing spondylitis or for other conditions as determined by your doctor.
+It may also be used to treat ankylosing spondylitis, moderate to severe ulcerative colitis, or for other conditions as determined by your doctor.